 In reality, the government seems to have not been moved to issue biotechnology-based policies.
 Until now, there are no legal products that can stimulate the development of biotechnology in the agricultural field.
 The story of biotechnology seems to be running in place while food problems continue to change.
 Political dynamics in the maelstrom of power also seem to have not shown severe attention concerning biotechnology.
 Many countries have successfully developed biotechnology in various fields to help the needs of the country.
 In the end, the competitiveness of countries that have developed biotechnology becomes higher because they get the time and financial efficiency to issue a product.
 Legal Aspects of Patents for Agricultural Biotechnology Product in Indonesia are interesting to be studied further in this article.
-The study will be conducted by knowing the development of biotechnology products in Indonesia.
+The study will be conducted by knowing the development of biotechnology products in Indonesia and the legal aspects of patents for agricultural biotechnology products in Indonesia.